Leo Panitch: Making of global capitalism

-Panitch and Gindin also dismiss claims that the American Empire is in decline as shown, for example, by US trade deficits, industrial shutdowns and layoffs.
-They argue, in fact, that the opposite is true.
+Panitch and Gindin dismiss claims that the American Empire is in decline as shown, for example, by US trade deficits, industrial shutdowns, and layoffs.
+They argue that in fact the opposite is true.
 In recent decades, American firms "restructured key production processes, outsourced others to cheaper and more specialized suppliers and relocated to the US south – all as part of an accelerated general reallocation of capital within the American economy."
 They write that although it is always highly volatile, the robust and globally dominant US financial system facilitated this economic restructuring while making pools of venture capital available for investment in new, high-tech firms.
 As a result, the US share of global production remained stable at around one quarter of the total right into the 21st century.

 American-led global capitalism

 According to Panitch and Gindin, the institutional foundations for American-led global capitalism were laid during the Great Depression of the 1930s when the Roosevelt administration strengthened the US Federal Reserve and the US Treasury while establishing a wide range of economic and financial regulatory agencies.
-US entry into the Second World War led, moreover, to the growth of a permanent American military–industrial complex.
+Moreover, US entry into the Second World War led to the growth of a permanent American military–industrial complex.
 The authors argue that these state financial and military institutions made the US into a Great Power capable of superintending the spread of its own brand of capitalism.
 The US also dominated post-war global institutions such as the International Monetary Fund and the World Bank, while the American dollar, backed by US Treasury bonds, became the anchor for international finance.
-Panitch and Gindin write that the American-financed post-war rebuilding of Europe and Japan, "through low-interest loans, direct grants, technological assistance, and favourable trading relations," created the conditions for investment by US multinational corporations and eventually for substantial foreign investment in the US.
+Panitch and Gindin write that the Marshall Plan, the American-financed post-war rebuilding of Europe and Japan, "through low-interest loans, direct grants, technological assistance, and favourable trading relations", created the conditions for investment by US multinational corporations and eventually for substantial foreign investment in the US.